wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 <img src="./pics/21_SOFTWARE_Registry_Hive_NetworkCards_Xircom_CardBus.png" alt="Xircom in NetworkCards key">

-Another registry key we can look at for network information is the following in the SYSTEM hive:<br>
+Another registry key we can look at for network information is the <strong>Network</strong> key in the SYSTEM hive:<br>
 <strong>system\ControlSet001\Control\Network</strong>

+This method may require drilling down under the GUIDs to look at <strong>Descriptions</strong> values as shown below.

 <img src="./pics/21_SYSTEM_Registry_Hive_Network_Cards.png" alt="SYSTEM Registry Network">